HarryRos/HarryRos.github.io/_posts/projects/2020-08-08-Xray-Imaging.md

   - non-destructive examination
 ---

 Tilted-angle laminography and scatter reduction!
-These are the two principal technologies that I employed to optimally image a dense metallic part under development for a _Rolls Royce_ jet engine.
+These are the two principal technologies that I employed while working for _Rolls Royce_ at <nobr>$\mu$-VIS</nobr> <nobr>X-ray</nobr> Imaging Centre.
+The goal was to optimally image a dense metallic part under development for a next-generation jet engine.

 This particular part was challenging to image with X-ray micro-computed tomography <nobr>($\mu$CT)</nobr> because it was tabular in shape and made of a very dense metal.
 These two properties call for two advanced approaches when it comes to $\mu$CT imaging: